Mesmaroth/discord-HathorBot/README.md

   - `save [YT_URL]`: Saves a song from youtube and stores it
   - `save`: Saves current song that's playing
   - `remlocal [index_number]`: Removes a song that has been saved locally
+  - `readd`: Re-adds the currently playing song at the bottom of the queue